How to maximize your tax refund

 Please note, some items may not apply to some taxpayers.
 For example, education credits do not apply for families that do not have any members in K-12 schools or higher education.

-The following are acceptable documents for identification:
+Picture ID: The following are acceptable documents for identification:

 • Drivers’ license